SandhyaVasu/SandhyaVasu.github.io/_posts/2026-09-03-comets_bugs.md

 The COMETS distribution ships as a compiled JAR file — a bundle of Java bytecode that needs to be decompiled to be read.
 First up was an extensive hunt to identify the file that contained the dFBA logic.
 It turned out to be: `FBACell.java`, about a thousand lines long.

 The specific goal was to find where COMETS computed nutrient uptake rates and rewrite it to match Wagner's method.
 That meant understanding two things: what Wagner's algorithm actually does in mathematical terms, and what the existing COMETS code does — line by line, array by array — so I could make a change I could defend.
-I explained my case to Cluade, and it started making the changes.
+I explained my case to Claude, and it started making the changes.

 After it was done, I would start at the beginning and begin asking questions.
 Why did you make this change?
 What does this line do?
 What is this variable?
 What is the Wagner counterpart?
 Claude would explain.
 I would not let go of it till I was fully convinced.